ben-marcantel/synth.basic/README.md

 # synth.basic
-experimental synth app for browser built using tone js and l-system generation. compositions and sounds determined by stochastic l-system procedural generation
+experimental synth app for browser built using tone js and collision physics